yukiekajita/Web-Scraping-Challenge/README.md

 * I saved both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
 I used a Python dictionary to store the data using the keys `img_url` and `title`.

 * I appended the dictionary with the image url string and the hemisphere title to a list.
-This list contains one dictionary for each hemisphere.
+This list contained one dictionary for each hemisphere.

 ## Step 2 - MongoDB and Flask Application

 I used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-* I started by converting your Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape_all()` that will execute all of my scraping code from above and return one Python dictionary containing all of the scraped data.
+* I started by converting your Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape_all()` that executed all of my scraping code from above and returned one Python dictionary containing all of the scraped data.
 I modified some scripts in python when I had errors in python.

 * I created a route called `/scrape` that imported my `scrape_mars.py` script and called my `scrape` function.